Haibenac/League_Predictions/README.md

 | Blue   | sup        | Klanik Esport | Karma      |       0 |        2 |        10 |          13 |            7 |        0 |     0.0595359 |                    284.15  | 1.1945 |         0.0717161 | 0.4824 | 2.4349 |         21 |            17 |              4 |         2612 | 0           | 0.000765697 | 0.00382848 | 0.00650842 | 0.00153139 |

-The model I settled on to be used here was a **Random Forest Classifier** which is better at sifting through data and tuning the hyperparameters to their optimal values than a Decision Tree Classifier.

 ### Added Features
 Apart from the ***One Hot Encoded*** feature and the VSPM feature, every other feature was modified or added.
 First off, the KILLS, DEATHS, and ASSISTS columns were transformed by the GAMELENGTH column before being added back in as *kpt*, *dpt*, and *apt* (kills per time, deaths per time, and assists per time).
 This was done to prevent outliers from affecting the data.
 These three features were then *transformed* by using a **standard scaler** to pick out potential outliers that would help classify roles more accurately.